chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-20-mvd-onboarding/README.md

 # Participants onboarding in MVD

-This document outlines the infrastructure steps for the scenario of including participants in the Minimum Viable Dataspace (MVD).
+This document outlines the infrastructure steps for the scenario of onboarding participants to the Minimum Viable Dataspace (MVD).

 ## Precondition - GAIA-X membership